Gladeview, Florida

 Gladeview is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 14,927 at the 2020 census, up from 11,535 in 2010.

 Gladeview was originally a neighborhood of the city of Miami when it was annexed in 1925.
 With the arrival of the Great Depression, Miami gave up its jurisdiction and Gladeview became an unincorporated area of Miami-Dade County.

 Geography

-Gladeview is located 7 mi northwest of downtown Miami at (25.839874, -80.235645).
+Gladeview is located 7 mi northwest of downtown Miami.
 Gladeview is bordered by Brownsville to the south, the Miami neighborhood of Liberty City to the east, and West Little River to the north.
 The city of Hialeah is located to the west of Gladeview.

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, of which 0.005 sqmi, or 0.19%, are water.